Vithoba: Legend

 The second version of the legend depicts Vithoba appearing before Pundalik as the five-year-old Bala Krishna (infant Krishna).
 This version is found in manuscripts of both Puranas, Prahlada Maharaj, and the poet-saints, notably Tukaram.
 The remaining version of the Pundalik legend appears in Sridhara and as a variant in the Padma Purana.
 Pundalik, a Brahmin madly in love with his wife, neglected his aged parents as a result.
 Later, on meeting sage Kukkuta, Pundalik underwent a transformation and devoted his life to the service of his aged parents.
-Meanwhile, Radha, the milkmaid-lover of Krishna, came to Dwarka, the kingdom of Krishna, and sat on his lap.
+Meanwhile, Radha, the milkmaid-lover of Krishna, came to Dvaraka, the kingdom of Krishna, and sat on his lap.
 Radha did not honour Rukmini, the chief queen of Krishna, nor did Krishna hold Radha accountable for the offence.
 Offended, Rukmini left Krishna and went to the forest of Dandivana near Pandharpur.
 Saddened by Rukmini's departure, Krishna searched for his queen and finally found her resting in Dandivana, near Pundalik's house.
 After some coaxing, Rukmini was pacified.
 Then Krishna visited Pundalik and found him serving his parents.
 Pundalik threw a brick outside for Krishna to rest on.
 Krishna stood on the brick and waited for Pundalik.
-After completing his services, Pundalik asked that his Lord, in Vithoba form, remain on the brick with Rukmini, in Rakhumai form, and bless His devotees forever.
+After completing his services, Pundalik asked that Krishna, in the Vithoba form, remain on the brick with Rukmini, in her Rakhumai form, and bless his devotees forever.

 Other legends describe Vithoba coming to the rescue of his devotees in the form of a commoner, an outcast Mahar "untouchable" or a Brahmin beggar.
 Mahipati, in his work Pandurangastrotra, narrates how Vithoba helped female saints like Janabai in their daily chores, such as sweeping the house and pounding the rice.
 He narrates how Vithoba came to the aid of Sena the barber.
 The king of Bidar had ordered Sena to be arrested for not coming to the palace despite royal orders.
 As Sena was engrossed in his prayers to Vithoba, Vithoba went to the palace in the form of Sena to serve the king, and Sena was saved.
 Another tale deals with a saint, Damaji, the keeper of the royal grain store, who distributed grain to the people in famine.
 Vithoba came as an outcaste with a bag of gold to pay for the grain.
 Yet another story narrates how Vithoba resurrected the child of Gora Kumbhar (potter), who had been trampled into the clay by Gora while singing the name of Vithoba.